Best Cheap Health Insurance in Ohio (2025)

 Anthem is the best health insurance company in Ohio.
-The company's cheapest plan costs $450 per month before discounts.
+The company's cheapest individual plan costs $450 per month before discounts.

 Find Cheap Health Insurance Quotes in Ohio

-Currently insured?
+Currently Insured?

 icon

-Best and cheapest health insurance in Ohio
+Best and cheapest health insurance plans in Ohio

 Rates for the cheapest Silver plan in Ohio for a 40-year-old who doesn't qualify for subsidies.